Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Disadvantages:

-• May feel rough or scratchy in some cases
+• May feel rough or scratchy depending on the grade

 • Requires professional cleaning

-• Prone to felting and shrinking if not cleaned properly
+• Prone to felting or shrinking if not cleaned properly

 • May attract moths and insects if not regularly used

-Wool works well for classic, tailored furniture styles like mid-century modern or traditional pieces.
-It’s best for adult areas like formal living rooms or home offices rather than high-traffic family spaces.
+Best for: Classic, tailored furniture styles such as mid-century modern or traditional pieces.
+Suitable for adult-oriented spaces like formal living rooms or home offices rather than high-traffic family areas.

 Nylon